lxc/incus/doc/howto/server_configure.md

 (server-configure)=
-# How to configure the LXD server
+# How to configure the Incus server

-See {ref}`server` for all configuration options that are available for the LXD server.
+See {ref}`server` for all configuration options that are available for the Incus server.

-If the LXD server is part of a cluster, some of the options apply to the cluster, while others apply only to the local server, thus the cluster member.
+If the Incus server is part of a cluster, some of the options apply to the cluster, while others apply only to the local server, thus the cluster member.
 In the {ref}`server` option tables, options that apply to the cluster are marked with a `global` scope, while options that apply to the local server are marked with a `local` scope.

 ## Configure server options